A prolactinoma is a non-cancerous growth in the pituitary gland that makes a hormone called prolactin.

 Prolactinomas are rare but they are the most common type of pituitary gland tumour.
 It is estimated that about 4 in 10,000 people have a prolactinoma.
 Prolactinomas occur both in men and in women.
 Prolactinomas occur most often in women aged 20-50 years, but they can occur at any age.

-High levels of prolactin in the blood can cause various symptoms.
-The symptoms differ slightly between men, women and children.
+High levels of prolactin in the blood can cause various symptoms, such as headaches.
+The signs and symptoms differ slightly between men, women and children.

 Women may have: